nemo-cluster/jumphost/README.md

 * Enables `ClientAliveInterval` so that the connection is not lost when used with `sshuttle` for example.
 * Disables `root` login: `PermitRootLogin no`
 * Disables SFTP connections: `Subsystem sftp`

+### autoupdate (RHEL/Debian)

+Enables the automatic update of the system.
+Since the host has minimal installation, you can upgrade all packages without any problems.
+ONLY FOR ALMA AND ROCKY: If you want to ensure that Ansible is not upgraded and only security updates should be installed automatically, change `upgrade_type` to `security`.

 ### fail2ban